Current Openings

 What kind of work do we do at ICI?
 What kind of work will you be doing?

-If you come to work with us, you will work as a front-end or back-end developer.
+If you come to work with us, you will work as a developer, what kind depends on our current needs, but will generally be either front-end work or DevOps work.

 Over the past 5-7 years, our development efforts have focused on creating a web framework that meets several needs for us and our content partners.
 The goals of our work have been to: